SheffieldML/GPy/README.md

 ### Getting started: installing with pip

-We are now requiring the newest version of [scipy](http://www.scipy.org/) and thus, we strongly recommend using the  [anaconda python distribution](http://continuum.io/downloads).
+We are now requiring the newest version (0.16) of [scipy](http://www.scipy.org/) and thus, we strongly recommend using the  [anaconda python distribution](http://continuum.io/downloads).
 With anaconda you can install GPy by the following:

     conda update scipy
     pip install gpy

-.
 We've also had luck with [enthought](http://www.enthought.com), although enthought currently (as of 8th Sep.
 2015) does not support scipy 0.16.

-On a fresh install of windows 8.1, we downloaded the Anaconda python distribution, started the anaconda command prompt and typed

-    conda update scipy
-    pip install GPy

-Everything seems to work: from here you can type `ipython` and then `import GPy; GPy.tests()`.
-Working as of 21/11/14

 If you'd like to install from source, or want to contribute to the project (e.g. by sending pull requests via github), read on.